weigertlab/napari-trackastra/README.md

 ## Installation
-1. Please install napari as outline [here](https://napari.org/stable/tutorials/fundamentals/installation.html).
+1. Please install napari as outlined [here](https://napari.org/stable/tutorials/fundamentals/installation.html).

 2. After that, install the latest version of this plugin from PyPI with:
     ```